 Some readers ask to leave espresso powder out of their chocolate cake.
 Although the recipe will work fine without it, please note it won’t be as chocolatey as it should be.

-To make a small chocolate cake without cake mix, first sift together your flour, cocoa powder, baking soda, espresso powder, and salt.
+To make a chocolate cake for two from scratch, first sift together your flour and cocoa powder then stir in your baking soda, espresso powder, and salt.

-Next cream together your butter and sugars until smooth.
+Next cream together your butter and both sugars until smooth.
+The airiness will help your cake rise with a tender crumb.

 To finish the cake batter, add the dry ingredients alternately with the buttermilk and coffee, adding the flour in 3 additions and the milk in 2 additions (begin and end with dry ingredients).

-Pour the batter into a 6 inch round cake pan then bake at 350F for 25-30 minutes or until a toothpick inserted in the center comes out with a few crumbs (but not wet batter).
+Pour the batter into your 6 inch cake pan lined with parchment paper then bake at 350F for 25-30 minutes or until a toothpick inserted in the center comes out with a few crumbs (but not wet batter).

-How many will a 6 inch cake feed?
+How many servings will does a 6 inch cake make?

-Serving sizes are subjective, especially if you only want a small bite of cake.
-Generally 6 inch cakes can be sliced into 4-6 slices, making it about 4-6 servings per 6 inch cake.
+Serving sizes are subjective, especially if you only want a small bite.
+Generally 6 inch cakes can be sliced into 4-6 slices, making it about 4-6 servings.

 However, if you slice the cake small enough, you can push for 8 slices, equaling 8 servings.